arshahin/vfsa_prior/README.md

 # vfsa_prior

 This package demonstrates how one can incorporate the priori information into VFSA optimization algorithm.
+Please make sure to check the PDF file provided to give you an idea of different visualizations that you can reproduce.

 Simply run this code "vfsa_prior_v02.m" and it will find all the dependencies.